TechnourceDeveloper/angular-practical/README.md

-# Weather Forecast Visualization App
+# Weather Forecast Visualisation - Angular App

 This Angular app fetches weather forecast data from an API and visualizes it using Chart.js.
 It displays a line chart representing the temperature forecast for selected locations.